james-jlo-long/css-objects/objects.md

 </div>
 ```

 The trick with this object is that the parent has a negative margin equivalent to the children's margin.
 The width of the parent is 100% plus the margin of both sides; the child's width is the column width (25% for 4 columns in this example) minus the horizontal margins.
-You _can_ write the child's width at `calc(25% - 0.5em)` but it can be easier to express the desired number of columns by including the actual number there.
+You _can_ write the child's width as `calc(25% - 0.5em)` but it can be easier to express the desired number of columns by including the actual number there.
 For example:

 ```css
 .o-waffle__item {